jahoo/jahoo.github.io/index.md

 ----

-_Name update:_ \
+_Name update, September 2024:_ \
-As of September 2024, I will be using my new surname, Vigly (that is, "Vigly, Jacob Hoover"). \
+I will now be using my new surname, Vigly.
+My old surname is now a middle name (that is, I am "Vigly, Jacob Hoover"). \
-Before this date I published under the surname Hoover.
+Previously I published under the surname Hoover.